ivan7237d/pipe-function/README.md

 );
 ```

+Functions that set a value in an object (`setInObject`) or a map (`setInMap`) will delete the key if you pass to them the value of `undefined`.
+Because of this, avoid object types with required properties that can be equal to `undefined` (so instead of `{a: string | undefined}`, use `{a?: string}`) - otherwise trying to use `setInObject` will produce a typechecking error.

+A performance-related note on functions `reverseArray` and `sliceArray`: these functions can be implemented either using iteration or using native array methods, and one can think up use-cases where each approach has significantly better performance than the other.
+Since implementing both approaches would only create clutter for the majority of use-cases where the difference doesn't matter, we only use the first one (iteration), and leave it to the developer to fall back to native array methods when necessary.

+## Tuples

-As for tuple (a TypeScript concept), we provide a single tuple-related function [`mapTuple`](https://github.com/obvibase/utils/blob/master/src/lib/tuple/mapTuple.ts) which maps an array into another array while retaining information on its length and names of its elements, so that the type of
+For tuples (a TypeScript concept) we provide a single function [`mapTuple`](https://github.com/obvibase/utils/blob/master/src/lib/tuple/mapTuple.ts) which maps an array into another array while retaining information on its length and names of its elements, so that the type of

 ```ts
 applyPipe(